 The traveller’s notebook is a great tool for analyzing a process.
 It consists of registering useful information while the product being worked on moves between the consecutive stages of the production processes.

 For example, while a new feature is being developed, you can keep track of the following items at each stage of the SDLC.

-- How many people were involved: for example, a coder and a reviewer are invovled during development.
+- How many people were involved: a coder and a reviewer were involved during development.

-- How much reword occured: because the requirement was missing or unclear.
+- How much reword occurred: because the requirement was missing or unclear.

 The traveller’s notebook is especially useful when trying to shorten production cycles.

 This type of analysis inspects every task that employees perform and tries to place it in one of the following three buckets: